mahendrahiwale/Kubernetes/README.md

-**Kubernetes Deployment:**

-Deploy the services to a local Kubernetes cluster (e.g., Minikube or Kind).

-**Verification:**

-- Ensure the frontend service can successfully communicate with the backend service.
-- Verify that accessing the frontend URL displays the greeting message fetched from the backend.

-**Automated Testing:**
+**Test 1**

-- Write a simple test script (using a tool of your choice) to verify the integration between the frontend and backend services.
+# Write a simple test script (using a tool of your choice) to verify the integration between the frontend and backend services.

+Socket programming concept is used to test the backend and frontend service integration.

+place the server.py file in the backend folder and build the respective docker file.

+Place the client.py file in the frontend folder and build the respective docker file.

+Run the server.py file.

+Run the client.py file.

+The responsed will be generated if the services are integrated succesfully.

+**Test 2**

-- The test should check that the frontend correctly displays the message returned by the backend.
+# The test should check that the frontend correctly displays the message returned by the backend.

-**Documentation:**

-- Provide a README file with instructions on how to set up and run the automated tests script.

-**Deliverables:**
-- Test script for automated testing.
-- README file with setup and execution instructions.

-**Github repo should be Public**
+A simple and minimal selenium python script is added to test the greeting message fetched from the backend.
+Note : The script is made simple intentionally as to reduce the efforts of downloading n number of packages and softwares and setting them up.

+Setup :
+1) Install Python
+2) Install Selenium
+3) Download chrome driver
+Setup the paths and keep the chrome driver in the project repo to avoid failures.

+Once the setup is done deploy the application and pass the url to the testcase and run the testcase.
+If the greeting message fetched from the backend mismatched than the testcase will raise the error.

+Script Name : frontend_webui.py
+command to run : python frontend_webui.py or python3 frontend_webui.py